Andrusyshyn-Orest/Facilitation-of-the-theorem-proving-in-Coq-using-transformer/README.md

    eval $(opam env --switch=coq9_1) opam install coq.8.9.1
    ```
 4. git-lfs.
 This is optional.
-Used for pushing models to the Hugging Face repo. https://git-lfs.com/
+Used for working with the Hugging Face repos. https://git-lfs.com/
 ## External Resources
 Our repository contains the following external resources:
 - The coq_projects/ folder contains Coq projects collected by the authors of the CoqGym project: https://github.com/princeton-vl/CoqGym.
 This folder also contains Makefile from the same CoqGym repository, which we modify for our purposes.
 This folder also contains the Feit-Thompson Odd Order Theorem formalization project (https://github.com/math-comp/odd-order/tree/mathcomp-odd-order.2.0.0) as odd-order-mathcomp-odd-order/ subfolder.